-As an integrative Counsellor, I work mostly from a Person-Centered approach, this deals with the way an individual perceives themselves.
+As an integrative counsellor, I work mostly from a person-centred approach, looking at the way individuals perceive themselves.
 This approach views human beings as having a natural tendency to develop to their full potential.
 This ability may have been shut off by certain life experiences which affect our sense of value and worth.
-A safe comforting environment with complete genuineness and a non-judgmental manner is offered to value, strive and understand the client’s experience.
+I offer a safe, comforting environment with complete genuineness and a non-judgmental manner in order to value and understand your experience.

-I also work with CBT (cognitive behavioral therapy).
-I understand that there are five areas to be interconnected and affecting one another, the situation, thoughts, emotions, physical feelings and behavior.
-How You feel about a particular situation may cause emotional and physical feelings resulting in varying behaviors.
+I also work with CBT (Cognitive Behavioural Therapy), which is based on five interconnected areas which affect one another: situations, thoughts, emotions, physical feelings and behaviour.
+How you feel about a particular situation may cause emotional and physical feelings resulting in varying behaviours.
 CBT examines each aspect to give complete attention to each part.
-Negative thought patterns and changing them into a more positive approach to managing daily life.
+We look at negative thought patterns and seek to change them into a more positive approach to managing daily life.

-I also work with a Psychodynamic approach which involves gaining an insight of the emotional and mental process rather than focusing on behavior (Strupp, Butler& Rosser 1988) The aim is to help the client find patterns in their thoughts, emotions and beliefs in order to gain insight into the present-day self.
-These patterns are often found to begin in childhood since Psychodynamic theory holds that early life experiences are extremely influential in the psychological development and functioning of an adult (Matthews & Chu 1997).
-My aim is to aid You in connecting the dots between Your past experiences and current problem and find Your internal resources to address the problem.
+I also use a psychodynamic approach, which involves gaining an insight of the emotional and mental process rather than focusing on behaviour.
+The aim is to help the client find patterns in their thoughts, emotions and beliefs in order to gain insight into the present-day self.
+These patterns are often found to begin in childhood, since psychodynamic theory holds that early life experiences are extremely influential in the psychological development and functioning of an adult.
+My aim is to help you join the dots between your past experiences and your current difficulties, and to find and enlist your internal resources to address them.